Optimal witnessing of the quantum Fisher information with few measurements: Calculations for experimental data

-{\it Calculations for experimental data.}--- Our results concerning the analysis of experimental data, giving the details in the Supplement \CITESUPP, are the following. (i) We determined the quantum Fisher information for several experiments in photons and trapped ions creating GHZ states and Dicke states, in which the fidelity has been measured \cite{Kiesel2007Experimental,Chiuri2012Experimental,Krischek2011Useful,Wieczorek2009Experimental,Prevedel2009Experimental,Toth2010Permutationally,Zhao2003Experimental,Zhao2004Experimental,Huang2011Multi-partite,Gao2010Experimental,Leibfried2004Toward,Sackett2000Experimental,Leibfried2005Creation,Monz201114-Qubit}, which is much easier than obtaining the quantum Fisher information from the density matrix \cite{Krischek2011Useful}, or estimating it from a metrological procedure \cite{Lucke2011Twin}. (ii) We could obtain a bound on the quantum Fisher information for a spin-squeezing experiment with thousands of particles \cite{Gross2010Nonlinear}.
-Based on numerical examples, we see that the bound \eqref{eq:archetypical} is close to optimal for large $N,$ even for not completely polarized states. (iii) We obtained the bound for the quantum Fisher information for a recent experiment with Dicke states \cite{Lucke2014Detecting}.
-The estimate of the precision based on considering the particular case when $\exs{J_z^2}$ is measured for parameter estimation \cite{Apellaniz2015Verifying} is close to the optimal bound computed by our method.
+In this section, we use our method to find tight lower bounds on the quantum Fisher information based on experimental data.
+First, we determine the quantum Fisher information for several experiments in photons and trapped ions creating GHZ states and Dicke states, in which the fidelity has been measured \cite{Kiesel2007Experimental,Chiuri2012Experimental,Krischek2011Useful,Wieczorek2009Experimental,Prevedel2009Experimental,Zhao2003Experimental,Zhao2004Experimental,Huang2011Multi-partite,Gao2010Experimental,Leibfried2004Toward,Sackett2000Experimental,Leibfried2005Creation,Monz201114-Qubit}.
+Our method is much simpler than obtaining the quantum Fisher information from the density matrix \cite{Krischek2011Useful} or estimating it from a metrological procedure \cite{Lucke2011Twin}.
+Second, we obtain a bound on the quantum Fisher information for a spin-squeezing experiment with thousands of particles \cite{Gross2010Nonlinear}.
+Based on numerical examples, we see that the bound, \eqref{eq:archetypical}, is close to optimal even if the state is not completely polarized.
+Assuming symmetry or knowing additional expectation values can improve the bound \eqref{eq:archetypical}.
+Finally, we also obtain the bound for the quantum Fisher information for a recent experiment with Dicke states \cite{Lucke2014Detecting}.
+The estimate of the precision based on considering the particular case where $\exs{J_z^2}$ is measured for parameter estimation \cite{Apellaniz2015Verifying} is close to the optimal bound computed by our method.